 Let’s take input fields for example.
 We have 5 versions of this input field added as 5 separate components.
 We can clean this up by editing the first component and applying additional states for all these versions.

-Organizing your components this way will drastically reduce your components by 3 times or more, helping them become much easier to browse through.
+Organising your components this way will drastically reduce your components by 3 times or more, helping them to become much easier to browse through.

 Delete Unnecessary Components